Jeremy Clarkson’s gone and got himself embroiled in yet another scandal. Quelle surprise, I hear you sigh.

 Now, I’m not an entirely unbiased observer here.
 I was raised on a diet of petrol fumes, classic cars and the throaty roar of a V8 engine.
 Top Gear constituted an almost embarrassingly significant part of my adolescence.
 If the Soton Tab would allow me to, I would fill these pages with reams of automotive tripe; segueing seamlessly between reviews of friends’ latest forays into the automotive market and the realisation of my ultimate dream, the right to summarily execute all those who actually voluntarily purchased a Fiat Multipla.

 That caveat out of the way, the accusation is that Clarkson, while reviewing the Toyota GT86 in footage dating from 2011, recited an ancient nursery rhyme which originally featured a racial slur.
 In the broadcast version of the review, Clarkson replaced the word with “teacher”.
 The accusation stands that Clarkson repeated the rhyme as it would have originally been recited, n-word and all, in the trial run.
-This was ‘proven’ in a tape released by The Mirror (that paragon of journalistic integrity).
+This was ‘proven’ in (that paragon of journalistic integrity).
 Watching the tape, it’s bloody easy to hear what you want to hear if you’ve already made your mind up.

 Clarkson catches his fair share of flack for other errors, and he is by no means perfect.
 He can be a blundering, offensive ignoramus.
 But coming as this does so soon after another patently overblown accusation of “racism”, it is laughably easy to make the association.
 Indeed, the idea that a man who has made his fortune off of controversial opinions might have overstepped the line is not a difficult one to sell, as The Mirror is finding now.
 But the idea that he should be forced to resign for a video clip that proves nothing whichever side you choose to take is utterly moronic.
 It is too easy to feign offence, to pretend to have been mortally offended to self-publicise, or to merely inconvenience or embarrass a public figure you object to.